ActiTect: A Generalizable Machine Learning Pipeline for REM Sleep Behavior Disorder Screening through Standardized Actigraphy: Results

-\newpar{v.
-Spectral Domain and Complexity} These features were extracted from the frequency domain of the signal and characterize the signal frequency and its complexity.
-For example, the standard deviation of spectral entropy across one night was significantly increased $\left(p<10^{-12},\,\delta=-0.45\right)$ in the RBD group, indicating a broader range of movement frequencies—from slower, controlled actions to faster, jerky movements (\cref{fig:model_results}a).\\
+\textbf{v.
+Spectral Domain and Complexity.} These features were extracted from the frequency domain of the signal and characterize the signal frequency and its complexity.
+For example, the standard deviation of spectral entropy across one night was significantly increased $\left(p<10^{-12},\,\delta=-0.45\right)$ in the RBD group, indicating a broader range of movement frequencies—from slower, controlled actions to faster, jerky movements (\cref{fig:model_results}a).

 These five feature groups illustrate how the model distinguishes RBD from healthy controls based on actigraphy data.
 Statistical significance was assessed with the Mann–Whitney U test across 1\,334 nights from individuals with RBD and 499 nights from healthy controls pooled over all four cohorts.
 Effect sizes were estimated using Cliff’s delta.
-The observed effects were directionally consistent across all constituent cohorts (see Supplementary \cref{table:feat_signifcances_per_dataset}).
+The observed effects were directionally consistent across all constituent cohorts (Table S5).